iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 $ echo "*.pyc" >> .gitignore
 ```

-Both of the steps can be committed to the repository together.
+As mentioned before, both of stage files can be committed to the repository
+together:

 ```dvc
 $ git add .